 Countries that tend to be more secular have lower murder and violent crime rates than countries that tend to be more religious.
 For example, murders and other violent crimes are more commonplace in the United States where religiosity is relatively high than in countries in Europe that tend to be less religious.
 Of course, countries are different in many ways and thus maybe it is not fair to compare the United States to countries like Norway and Switzerland.

 However, the data are very similar within the United States.
 The states that rank lowest in religiosity also have the lowest murder and violent crime rates.
-In addition, though atheists make up somewhere between 10 to 15 percent of the U.S. general population, they make up less than one quarter of one percent of the U.S. prison population.
+In addition, though atheists make up somewhere between 3 and 10 percent of the U.S. general population, they make up less than one quarter of one percent of the U.S. prison population.
 Similarly, almost all polls on issues related to public support of aggressive or violent policies suggest that atheists are more passive and peaceful than Christians.
 For example, a Pew Foundation survey found that Christians were more likely to support the use of torture in terrorist interrogations that non-believers.
 White evangelical Christians were the most supportive of torture as an interrogation tool.
 In polling on topics such as the death penalty and support for U.S. led invasions of foreign countries a similar pattern emerges.
 Generally speaking, non-religious folks are not that interested in tactics that involve violence.

 If turning away from God leads to a collapse of mortality and respect for human life shouldn’t prisons be full of atheists?
 Shouldn’t atheists be indifferent to the human rights of suspected terrorists and criminals?
 Shouldn’t the United States be less violent than more secular democracies?
 Shouldn’t the Bible Belt have lower violent crime rates than the more secular regions of our country?
 Clearly, the data do not support the belief that abandoning religion leads to increased social problems such as violent crime and decreased compassion for others.